ncatlab/nlab-content/pages/5/5/9/1/1955/content.md

 This shows that the concrete algebraic construction  of K&#228;hler differential forms over plain rings, traditionally thought of as their very definition, does in fact not correctly capture their nature.
 There is another definition -- obtained from the [[nPOV]] -- which does capture the situation correctly:

+### The correct definition of the notion of _module_ ...

-in fact, already the definition of [[module]] has to be freed from it concrete realization in the context of ordinary rings, to its true.
+In fact, already the definition of [[module]] has to be freed from it concrete realization in the context of ordinary rings, to its true.
 What this is has been established long in

 * Dan Quillen, _Homotopical algebra_